jeremyvlegros/jeremyvlegros/_posts/2023-06-30-status-my-links-link-tree-for-the-outside.md

 I won't wait for my answer ...

 But if it stays that way ...
-I don't think I won't even "post links" there.
+I don't think I won't even post "post links" there.

 ## Reason 2 > I like seeing if people click on my links